-

 A year ago

 A year ago, I’d just had my thyroid removed, and after an extended hospital stay due to complications, I’d returned home.
 It’s hard to explain the experience of having extremely low calcium levels.
 It was an intense vibration, but not painful, just intensely uncomfortable.
-After that, I’d received a phone call, telling me I should
+After that, I’d received a phone call, telling me I should probably get to the hospital in Squamish, ASAP.
+So I booked a flight and flew up.
+I was able to see my grandmother a couple more times before she passed that week.
+Right now, I’m having a hard time with that.

 -